 Please email email@example.com with your question.

-High quality Information, Advice and Guidance (IAG) is a strong feature of our sixth form.
+High quality Information, Advice and Guidance (IAG) is a strong feature of our Sixth Form.
 Careers advice is given as well as information on courses at higher education level and other opportunities post 18.
 We also ensure that the right training and preparation is in place for students who seek to gain entry to competitive courses or institutions, such as Oxford, Cambridge, other Russell group universities or Medical Schools.
 Students are supported through these processes carefully so that they can make informed decisions and prepare for their next step.

-There is a designated study area for the sixth form with IT facilities and wireless access.
+There is a designated study area for the Sixth Form with IT facilities and wireless access.
 Students have access to 25 iPads in the study area to support their research.
 Students also can use the main library and some designated small group rooms.

-As sixth form students, the experience at Christ’s will be a world away from the previous five years at secondary school.
+As Sixth Form students, the experience at Christ’s will be a world away from the previous five years at secondary school.
 Based in an exclusive state of the art study and social area within the new school building, there will be a dress code but no longer a uniform, much smaller teaching groups and a wide range of new activities and experiences.
 Responsibilities and opportunities will be specifically tailored to our students’ maturity and future university and employment needs.

-Why should students study in the sixth form at Christs?
+Why should students study in the Sixth Form at Christs?

 Christ’s has a reputation for outstanding teaching, care and guidance for our current students and this excellence continues into the sixth form where students are taught by staff who know them well.
 Small classes for many of the subjects offered are another tremendous benefit.

-What will the timetable be like?
+What is the timetable like?

 Yes, however, we insist that mobile phones do not disrupt lessons.
-We are consulting current students to develop appropriate guidelines.